elephants

 November 2012 weight: 3,206 pounds

-Khosi (KO-see) is short for a name that means "heart of a queen" in SiSwati, in recognition of Yvonne Larsen, former president of the San Diego Zoo Wildlife Alliance Board of Trustees.
+Khosi (KO-see) is short for a name that means "heart of a queen" in Siswati and was named in recognition of Yvonne Larsen, former president of the San Diego Zoo Wildlife Alliance Board of Trustees.
 Khosi can frequently be seen watching over her younger siblings.

 Sex: Female